JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 Contributing to the project comes with the following steps:

 ## Glossary
+Two words will be used to strictness of the guidelines below.
+These two words are to be interepeted as follows:

-*Must*: Rule must be followed at all times.
+*Must*: Guideline must be followed at all times.
 Excpetions are exceptionally rare and must be discussed with the team.

-*Should*: Rule should be followed as much as possible.
+*Should*: Guideline should be followed as much as possible.
 Exceptions are possible.

 ## Issues
 Create an issue, or assign one from the scrumboard.
 This issue has a number and a description.
 All the documentation, comments or other relevant documentation must be posted under the issue.
 It is important to keep information bundled together.